<% 'if Session("valid") <> "true" then %> <% 'else %> <% 'end if %> Holidays Around the World

 Hanukkah

-Students get to weave a placemat at our Art Center!
-We use our placemats to eat on when we make Latkes!
+Students get to weave a placemat!
+We use our placemats when we eat Latkes!

 Students get to go Christmas shopping through